Teksta versija

 Transitional Provisions

-1. By the coming into force of this Law the following are repealed:
+1. With the coming into force of this Law, the following are repealed:

-2. Until 31 May 2017 the Cabinet shall issue the Cabinet Regulations abovementioned in Sections 11 and 21 of this Law.
-Until the day of coming into force of the relevant Cabinet Regulation, however, not later than until 31 May 2017, the following Cabinet Regulations shall be applicable insofar as they are not in contradiction with this Law:
+2. Until 31 May 2017, the Cabinet shall issue the Cabinet regulations provided for in Sections 11 and 21 of this Law.
+Until the day of coming into force of the relevant Cabinet regulations, however, not later than until 31 May 2017, the following Cabinet regulations shall be applicable insofar as they are not in contradiction with this Law:

 1) Cabinet Regulation No. 922 of 6 November 2006, Regulations Regarding Approval of National Statistics Reports and Questionnaire Forms;